February 28, 2025

 4. Safety: Many ELDs have a built-in gyroscope and accelerometer that can detect harsh events—like harsh braking, harsh turning, and collisions.
 You can use harsh event data to coach drivers on safe driving, and historical location data can be shared with law enforcement to exonerate innocent drivers from false claims.

 5. Security and loss prevention: The best ELD solutions include software that can help you leverage your data to improve security and prevent theft.
-For example, offers a geofencing feature that allows you to create a virtual boundary around any location, like a yard or terminal.
-Then, leveraging your ELD’s real-time GPS capabilities, you can be alerted any time a vehicle leaves your geofence—making it possible to proactively detect potential security issues or theft.
+For example, Samsara offers a geofencing feature that allows you to create a virtual boundary around any location, like a yard or terminal.
+Then, using your ELD’s real-time GPS capabilities, you can be alerted any time a vehicle leaves your geofence—making it possible to proactively detect potential security issues or theft.
+Asset tracking provides additional protection by helping fleets locate lost or stolen equipment, trailers, or vehicles in real time.

 6. Reporting: ELDs enable robust reporting on the data they collect, helping fleets more easily identify areas for efficiency improvement and cost savings.
-For example, fleet managers can see idling time and harsh events by driver or vehicle, enabling you to more effectively coach drivers, reduce fuel costs, and minimize risky driving behavior.
-Or, use an ELD device to to accurately track IFTA miles and streamline the quarterly reporting process.
+For example, with Samsara, fleet managers can see idling time and harsh events by driver or vehicle, enabling you to more effectively coach drivers, reduce fuel costs, and minimize risky driver behavior.
+These reports are also essential for compliance audits, ensuring that HOS records and safety data are well-documented and easy to access.

 The ELD mandate includes provisions that are meant to prevent data tampering and driver harassment.
-It also outlines set procedures for data transfers so it's easier to demonstrate compliance and share RODS with safety officials.
+It also outlines set procedures for data transfers so it’s easier to demonstrate compliance and share RODS with safety officials during roadside inspections.

-The ELD mandate has two main phases.
-As of December 17, 2017, all vehicles subject to the ELD mandate must record Hours of Service electronically.
-The recording device must comply with a set of regulations known as the Federal Motor Carrier Safety Regulation 49 CFR 395.15.
-All devices installed after this date must be ELDs, though existing automatic on-board recording devices (AOBRDs) may still be used.
+Phase One (December 18, 2017): All vehicles subject to the ELD mandate were required to record Hours of Service electronically using devices compliant with Federal Motor Carrier Safety Regulation 49 CFR 395.15.
+Devices installed after this date had to be ELDs, though existing automatic on-board recording devices (AOBRDs) could still be used.

 There are a lot of different ELD solutions available for purchase—but not all are created equal.